WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 ### Add a new section ID

-Instead of using an invalid `name` (`0x01 0xFF`) to signify a run of compact imports, we could introduce a new section ID to the binary encoding.
-This would result in a cleaner and (very) slightly more compact encoding, but both forms of the import section would need to remain in the spec.
+Instead of using an invalid `externtype` to signify a run of compact imports, we could introduce a new section ID to the binary encoding.
+This would result in a very slightly more compact encoding, but both forms of the import section would need to remain in the spec.

+In our opinion, the proposed change is small enough that no new section ID is warranted.
+Introducing multiple section IDs would complicate toolchains for dubious benefit.
+Furthermore, the new encoding leaves the door open for future extensions to the import section, such as arbitrary levels of namespacing, by adding more alternatives to the `0x7F` byte.

-Also, if adding a new section ID, it is less clear how the binary encoding would map to the text encoding.
-This proposal specifies that `(import "foo" (item "bar" ...))` will use the compact encoding, and `(import "foo" "bar" ...)` will use the non-compact encoding.
+Consider one example of difficulty caused by a new section id: This proposal suggests that `(import "foo" (item "bar" ...))` should use the compact encoding, and `(import "foo" "bar" ...)` should use the non-compact encoding.
 Consider, then, this set of imports in the text format:

 ```
 (import "foo" "bar" ...)